Cheryl is a poet, freelance writer, former newspaper columnist, licensed/ordained minister, and founder of two outreach ministries.

 In the Wizard of OZ, Dorothy was told to click her heels three times and say, "There's no place like home."
 She followed the instruction that were given to her personally.
 Others who did this may not have received the same results.
 When it comes to faith, simply doing or saying what you have seen or heard religiously without His backing can be dangerous.
 In Acts 19:11-20 the seven sons of Scheva attempted to be religious and cast out demons by the method Paul used, which was calling on the Name of Jesus.
 Paul was operating in faith but these young men were mimicking his actions without faith.
 The demons replied that they knew Jesus and Paul but did not know Scheva's 7 sons and proceeded to tear the young men apart.
 The following are five things to consider which may indicate you are religious but do not have a relationship with Him.

 1. Misusing scipture

 Many believers quote scriptures like magic charms and wrongly assume that if something is in the Bible it is a personal promise to them.
 We cannot pull Bible verses at will and confess them and say He promised such and such.

 Consider Luke 1:28

 "And the angel came in unto her, and said, Hail, thou that art highly favoured, the Lord is with thee: blessed art thou among women."
 Gabriel told Mary she was highly favored above all women because she had been chosen to give birth to the Christ.
 Preachers have taught women today to use this Bible verse as a positive confession.
-I cannot tell you how many times I have spoken to sisters in Christ who parrot, "I'm blessed and highly favored."
+I cannot count the number of times I have spoken to sisters in Christ who parrot, "I'm blessed and highly favored."
 The truth is there is no woman on earth who has ever been blessed like Mary so this is a misuse of the word.